martin-brennan/martin-brennan.com/_posts/2014-03-04-add-open-with-sublime-text-2-windows-context-menu.md

 categories:
   - Tutorial
 ---

+{% include deprecated.html message="In 2025 I haven't used Sublime Text 2 in years, there is no guarantee this works with newer versions.
+Leaving it up for historical curiosity only." cssclass="deprecated" %}

 Just a quick tip, you can use this .bat file to add Open with Sublime Text 2 to the Windows right click context menu.
 I assume that you would need administrator privileges to run this command.

 ```shell